Wall-crossing of universal Brill-Noether classes: Wall--Crossing Formulas

 \subsubsection{Codimension $2$}

 When $d=g-2$, the classes $\mathsf{w}_{g-2}(\phi)$ have codimension $2$.
-There are $2$ types of hyperplanes where the wall-crossing term is not zero.
+There are $2$ types of hyperplanes where the wall--crossing term is not zero.

-If the hyperplane has the form \eqref{walls1}, the vine curve $\beta$ is a boundary divisor.
+If the hyperplane has the form \eqref{walls1}, the vine stratum $\beta$ is a boundary divisor.
 Assuming that $H$ and $\beta$ are as in the previous paragraph, then Formula~\ref{WC - ct} reads

 If the hyperplane is of type \eqref{walls2}, then the only cases when the formula is nontrivial is for $H=H(g-g_Y-1, 2, S, d-d_Y-1)$.
-While this hyperplane might witness a change in stability on more than $1$ vine curve, the intersection of any $2$ would occur in codimension $>2$ and hence not be relevant.
-We can read the wall-crossing term off Formula~\eqref{Cor: wc-goodwalls}:
+While this hyperplane might witness a change in stability on more than $1$ vine stratum, the intersection of any $2$ would occur in codimension $>2$ and hence it would not be relevant.
+We can read the wall--crossing term off Formula~\eqref{Cor: wc-goodwalls}: